rightsup/eddy-assignment/README.md

 ### Task

+1. Import the `tracks.json` to seed your Artists, Albums and Tracks tables.
+1. Import the `sales-report.json` into the sales table and assign the revenue for artists and labels according to the royalty rate table (you can do this during the seeding)
 1. Create a view where you can select an artist and a year, and show all filtered tracks.
-2. Import the JSON sales report to the sales table and assign the revenue for artists and labels according to the royalty rate table (you can do this during the seeding)
-3. Create a view with a summary of the revenue by each artist, with the following information:
+1. Create a view with a summary of the revenue by each artist, with the following information:
    * Artist name
    * Total statement income (artist share + label share)
    * Total artist share